christopheSeeka/dapp-monkey/README.md

 # monkey-dapp
-Monkey test for invokescript transactions
+Monkey test for invokescript transactions, this is an early version 0.1

 ## Simple monkey invokeScript transaction testing